vimwiki/vimwiki/CONTRIBUTING.md

 # Preparing a release

+This section is primarily for maintainers.

-1. Set a tag with the version number in Git.
+1. Set a tag with the version number in Git: `git tag -a v2022.12.02 -m 'Release v2022.12.02'`
 2. `git push --tags`
 3. In GitHub, go to _Releases_ -> _Draft a new release_ -> choose the tag,
    convert the changelog from the doc to Markdown and post it there.
 Make